Leash Pressure/Loose Leash Walking

 Small Hands?
 Try this Alternate Anchor

-Hook the leash on your wrist; loop the leash strap around your index finger, and make a fist around it
+Loop the strap around your index finger, then make a fist around it.

 Conditioning the Leash Pressure